dsnowden25/CS5004-Midterm/Chapters/Chapter-3/Chapter_3.md

 ```

 **Common Mistake: Using a static method to access an instance field**

-During your coding adventures, watch out for this!
-It can and will cause you trouble.
+Don't do this!
+During your coding adventures, this can and will cause you trouble.
+Observe:
 ```java
 public class Rectangle {
     private double width;